Failure to Appear in Court

 If you missed the court date by accident or mistake, an attorney can file a “motion to withdraw” the FTA capias so that you do not have to return to custody.
 Your attorney can also request that your previous cash bond is reinstated.

 Don’t wait too long.
-The prosecutor can bring an additional charge against you if you failed to appear in court and remain a fugitive from justice.
+The prosecutor can bring an additional charge against you if you fail to appear in court and remain a fugitive from justice.

 If the court issued a failure to appear (FTA) capias, the docket might show a case number for “23-CAP-00xxxx” with a notation for “Failure to Appear Capias forwarded to HCSO upon issuance.”